PLATO-Mission/cotrendy/README.md

 The bayesian maximum a posteriori (MAP) method of cotrending requires supplimentary information about the target under study and its neighbours.
 This is supplied as a catalog of information (currently, RA, Dec, Magnitude).

-   1. The location of the input catalog is given in the configuration file under ```{global.root}/{catalog.cat_file}```
+   1. The location of the input catalog is given in the configuration file under ```{global.root}/{catalog.input_cat_file}```
-   1. Supported formats are fits and text inputs
-   1. The catalog is assumed to contain 3 colums, Ra, Dec and Mag in that order
-   1. If a text file is supplied it should be space separated columns
-   1. If a fits file is supplied the fits table should be in the first fits extension and the column headers must be 'ra', 'dec' and 'mag'
+   1. The catalog should be a pickled numpy array with 4 rows:
+      1. Ra
+      1. Dec
+      1. Mag
+      1. Id

 ### Photometry